blackstreet-ai/cuddly-octo-telegram/README.md

 3. **Draft** - Writes 900-1400 words in bold, serious, culturally fluent tone
 4. **Polish** - Refines for performance with pacing cues and emphasis markers
 5. **Segment** - Splits into 4-8 social media segments (~60 seconds each)

+Coordinator enforces a Pipeline Contract: it runs sequentially (Research → Outline → Draft → Polish → Segment) and only emits a final response after Segment completes.
+Earlier stage outputs are treated as intermediate.

 ### Outputs & Files